Fall of Longvek: Military inferiority

 The military defeat may be due to shortcomings in terms of artillery, as suggested by the Cambodian chronicles composed in the late 18th-early 19th century regarding the fall of Longvek.
 In fact, both the iron elephant sent against Preah Ko and the gold coins thrown into the bamboo forest may be an example maybe a narrative symbol of the military might of the Siamese, equipped with cannons and musketeers: this legend must be understood as an evocation of the capacity of the Siamese to line up battalions armed with rifles in marching order.

 Aftermath

 Paintings in Wat Suwandararam in depict Naresuan the king of Ayutthaya subjecting Satha I to a humiliating ritual before beheading him.
 Whether or not this event actually took place is disputed amongst modern scholars.

 Casualties

 After three months of siege, the fall of Longvek was a victory by surrender rather than a bloodshed.
 The deportation of Khmer elites to Siam and the material looting of Longvek was the greatest casualty after the fall of Longvek.
-As such, it was the final defeat inflicted by the Siamese on the Khmer kingdom, and it had a lasting effect on Khmer pride."The capture and desctruction of Longvek in 1594 by King Naresuan of Ayutthaya were cataclysmic."
+As such, it was the final defeat inflicted by the Siamese on the Khmer kingdom, and it had a lasting effect on Khmer pride.The capture and destruction of Longvek in 1594 by King Naresuan of Ayutthaya were cataclysmic.